Masayoshi Soken: Biography

 Born in La Paz, Baja California Sur, Mexico, Soken and his family later moved to Tokyo, where he attended the Tokyo University of Science, majoring in chemistry.
 He was exposed to music at a young age—his father was a professional trumpet player and his mother taught piano.
 Rather than pursue a career in science, he was hired as a sound editor and designer at Konami.
+At Konami, he worked on the arcade rail shooting game Evil Night.
 He joined Square in 1998 and his early work at the company primarily focused on sound effect design, rather than composition.
 He assisted Kenji Ito on sports video games such as Gekikuukan Pro Baseball: The End of the Century 1999.
 His debut as a composer came with the Japan-exclusive sports games Nichibeikan Pro Baseball: Final League, in which he was the sole composer, and World Fantasista with synthesizer programmer Takeharu Ishimoto.

 In 2005, Soken worked on Drakengard 2 and Front Mission 5: Scars of the War.
-The following year, Soken composed and arranged the score to Mario Hoops 3-on-3.
+The following year, Soken made his debut as a lead composer in Mario Hoops 3-on-3 where he composed and arranged the score with Koji Kondo and Yukio Kaneoka.
 Along with Kenji Ito and Tsuyoshi Sekito, he created the soundtrack to Dawn of Mana (known as "Seiken Densetsu 4" in Japan), with Academy Award-winning composer Ryuichi Sakamoto providing the main theme.
 Soken also arranged a few tracks from previous Mana games, and performed the electric guitar for his arrangements.
 In 2007, he scored the online game Elebest with Ai Yamashita.